Modular Single-Phase UPS

 Standardized 6 kW modular blocks

-The M90S is built on standardized 6 kW modular power blocks, forming a scalable infrastructure continuity framework that supports:
+The M90S is built on standardized 6 kW modular power blocks — a scalable continuity framework that supports predictable capacity expansion, subsystem-level lifecycle replacement, runtime-optimization flexibility, structured redundancy modeling, and standardized service ecosystems.

 Universal modular slots.
 Planners dynamically allocate power and battery modules within a unified chassis.
 Operational integrity requires at least one active power module and at least one battery module.